Learn Wire Ring Making and Admire Your Handiwork When You Wear Your Wire Rings!

 Those are just a few of the designs and tips you’ll find in the latest issue of Lapidary Journal Jewelry Artist.

-Get this issue of Lapidary Journal Jewelry Artist today in our shop!
+Get this issue of Lapidary Journal Jewelry Artist today, plus a ring-making eBook!